kwhat/legume/README.md

 ## Configuration
 Daemon configuration is all handled though a PHP file that returns an array with 4 top level elements: daemon, options, servers and jobs.
-Example configuration can be found in [conf/gearmandwd.php](conf/gearmandwd.php).
+Example configuration can be found in [conf/legumed.conf.php](conf/legumed.conf.php).

+### Jobs Section
+The jobs section is a numbered array of classes implementing the [JobHandlerInterface](src/JobHandlerInterface.php).
+All valid classes will be registered with all workers in the pool, any invalid class will be ignored.

 ### Daemon Section
 The daemon section contains configuration keys and values for the daemon process.